 For an alternative method also from Madinah, you can see the Takrar method.

-Edits and updates by: Qāri’ Mubashir Anwar.- Like and share!
+Edits and updates by: Qāri’ Mubashir, founder of How To Memorise The Quran.7 - Like and share!